iftechfoundation/ifarchive-unbox/doc/options.json.md

   - max_entries: (int) number of zip files to cache
   - max_size: (int bytes) amount of disk to use for the cache
 - cache-control-age: (int seconds) time to set for the Cache-Control header
+- cache-control-age-error: (int seconds) time to set for the Cache-Control header for error pages
 - certbot: options for certbot
   - email: (str) email address for certbot notifications (required for HTTPS)
   - rewew_time: (int minutes) period to rewew certificate